WHO WE ARE

 Hopewell Native Tree Farm was born from a simple, powerful question: What would it look like if the land was truly healed—and not just managed?

-Hopewell is not just a place where trees are grown.
-It is a place where relationships are restored—between soil and roots, people and plants, past and future.
+Hopewell is a place where trees are grown and a place where connections are built—between soil and roots, people and plants, and the shared cycles of food and land, all rooted in our native tree farm in Massachusetts.

 purpose